ILLGrenoble/cameo/mkdocs/docs/use-the-proxies-with-a-firewall.md

 java -jar java/server/target/cameo-server-2.0.0-full.jar --proxy-path /my/path/to/proxies
 ```

+## Multiple servers

+If multiple servers are running on the same computer, give different proxy ports to the servers so that they are not shared.

 ## List of functions or methods using the proxies

 Here is the list of functions or methods that can be parameterized with a proxy: